-From the moment you lock eyes with your cruise ship on embarkation day, you want nothing more than to rush through the lines, get onboard and start your vacation pronto.
+From the moment you lock eyes with your cruise ship on embarkation day, you want nothing more than to rush through the lines, get on board and start your vacation pronto.
 Unless you've planned ahead, though, it might not be that easy.
-Little hurdles like forgetting to print your boarding pass or arriving at peak boarding time without realizing it can keep you in line longer, dragging out the boarding process.
+Little hurdles, like forgetting to print your boarding pass or arriving at peak boarding time without realizing it, can keep you in line longer and drag out the boarding process.

-Follow these five tips to speed up the cruise embarkation process, so you can enjoy that umbrella drink on the pool deck sooner (and smirk at all the unprepared cruisers still stuck in line at the terminal).
+Follow these six tips to speed up the cruise embarkation process so you can enjoy that pool-deck umbrella drink sooner (and people watch all the unprepared cruisers still stuck in line at the terminal).

 Cruise lines offer the ability to check in online at least a few days prior to sailing, so be sure to take advantage.
 By getting this step out of the way before you arrive, you'll be able to fill out forms you otherwise have to do at the terminal.
 You also can print your boarding pass and luggage tags, which will help speed up the process as soon as you arrive.
 Make sure you attach those printed luggage tags (which indicate your cabin number) to your bags.

 It's hard to say when the best or worst time to board is -- every cruise is different -- but generally speaking, the terminal is busiest roughly when regular check-in begins through about 2 p.m.

 We recommend getting to the terminal either early, before the rush, or late (after 2 p.m.), when most people are already onboard.
 You might still have a little wait, but it won't be anything compared to peak boarding time.
 Just don't arrive too early, as you might find yourself waiting even longer for the previous cruise's passengers to disembark.